rocketlaunchr/igo/README.md

 -   `igofmt -s` Simplified mode is not implemented.
 [See here for instructions on issuing a PR](https://github.com/golang/go/blob/master/src/cmd/gofmt/simplify.go#L15).
 -   `goimports` equivalent has not been made.
 -   Address Operator for constants currently only supports `string`, `bool`, `float64` and `int`.
 The other int types are not supported.
 This can be fixed by using [go/types](https://github.com/golang/example/tree/master/gotypes) package.
--   Address Operator feature assumes you have not attempted to redefine `true` and `false` to something/anything else. \* Why would you redefine them anyway?
+-   Address Operator feature assumes you have not attempted to redefine `true` and `false` to something/anything else.

 ## Tips & Advice